thomasgoldstein/zabuyaki/res/tiled/README.md

 * duration (seconds) <- duration of the movement.
 1 second if missing.
 * face ( 1 / -1 ) <- Face player(s)'s face to the set direction.
 If missing the facing is set automatically.
 * move ("player"/"players") <- Whom to move either the 1st collided player or all the alive players.
 On missing the property "players" type is used.
 * ignorestate <- Apply the movement to players despite on their current states.
+(This property is ignored now).
 * disabled <- Disable event.
 It cannot be run.
+* notouch <- This event can be called by the name only.
 * animation (animation name) <- Set sprite animation before the movement.
 On missing the property "walk" animation is used.
 * z (positive number) <- Set final player(s) z coordinate.
 Can be used to emulate flying / climbing / falling.
 * nextevent (event name) <- start this event next (it is called as if it was collided with a player).
 Such chained events might be located out of the walkable area.
 Also you can call predefined events.
 * nextmap (map name) <- Override map property 'nextmap' with (map name).
 It can be used for forking to a secret map.

-**Point** - This event is passive and its name is used as a point on a map.

 We will add other rectangle event triggers of other types in this group later.